acoetzer/studies/networkingStudies/theCompleteNetworkingFundamentalsCourse_YourCCNAstart-DevidBombal/section4_TcpIpModel.md

 # Practical TCP/IP Model Part 1
 ## Bits, Frames, Packets, Segments and More

+## IP
+* An ip address is a number you give a device to allow it to communicate through a protocol such IP or Internet Protocol, as an example connecting to you home router with an ip address, essentially a device.

 * There is some terms when it comes to talking about "stuff" on specific layers in the TCP/IP Model shown in the image below.

 <br>